TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Experimental Setup

 \subsection{Environments and Tasks}

-We choose three diverse multi-turn environments from the RAGEN framework, selected to test agent performance under varying degrees of reasoning complexity: \begin{enumerate} \item \textbf{Sokoban} \cite{weber2018imaginationaugmentedagentsdeepreinforcement}.
-A logic puzzle in which the agent must push boxes into target locations.
-Feedback is deterministic and immediate, allowing to score per-turn rollouts via environment rewards.
+To ensure reproducibility, we base our experiments on RAGEN \citep{wang2025ragenunderstandingselfevolutionllm} and choose three diverse multi-turn environments to test agent performance under varying degrees of complexity:

+\begin{enumerate}[leftmargin=*] \item \textbf{Sokoban}.
+A logic puzzle where the agent must push boxes into target locations.
+Feedback is deterministic and instant, allowing to score per-turn rollouts via environment rewards.

-\item \textbf{FrozenLake} \cite{brockman2016openaigym}.
-A stochastic navigation task where the agent must cross a frozen lake to reach a goal while avoiding obstacles (holes in the ice).
-The iced surface is slippery such that the same action can stochastically lead to different next states.
-Rewards are extremely sparse, with a positive signal provided only upon reaching the goal.
+\item \textbf{FrozenLake}.
+A stochastic navigation task where the agent must cross a frozen lake while avoiding obstacles (holes).
+The iced surface is slippery such that the same action can stochastically lead to different states.
+Rewards are extremely sparse, with a positive signal only upon reaching the goal.

-\item \textbf{WebShop} \cite{yao2023webshopscalablerealworldweb}.
+\item \textbf{WebShop}.
 A deterministic e-commerce scenario in which the agent must navigate a website to purchase an item.
 Rewards are delayed as success is only signaled upon successful purchase, resulting in a long-horizon credit assignment problem.

 \end{enumerate}